ChiefPineapple/TCGViewer/README.md

 ### 💪Features
 - __Easy deployment:__ Can simply pull and deploy with docker and git.
 I've providing a simple guide for setting up.
 - __Scalable:__ Adjust your hardware to meet the size of your business, but is built to run on budget hardware for accessibility.
-- __FastAPI:__ utilizing FastAPI allows for the front and backend to be run together on one server, as well as easy asynchronous programming to improve the speed of all the data pulling + pushing that occurs in this project.
+- __FastAPI:__ Utilizing FastAPI allows for the front and backend to be run together on one server, as well as easy asynchronous programming to improve the speed of all the data pulling + pushing that occurs in this project.
 - __Metabase:__ Features Metabase, an open source tool with an active community.
 This means there are plenty of resources for learning to create your own more complicated reports if you desire.
 Or you can use the basic ones I showcase.
+- __Security:__ This app is meant to be internally hosted.
+It requires admin level access to do user management and JWT's to manage endpoint calling.
+If a token is stolen, it will be valid until it expires.

 <!-- Env Variables -->